 - private (unadopted) roads

 The requirement to make a financial contribution is usually defined in the deed of transfer when the property is first sold by the developer.
-Alternatively, liability to pay might arise as a result of an estate rent charge that forms part of the purchase contract.
+Alternatively, liability might arise as a result of an estate rent charge that forms part of the purchase contract.

 Can owners challenge unreasonable charges?

 Long leaseholders who pay service charges in England and Wales have a statutory right to challenge unreasonable service charges and the standard of work carried out.
 This done through an application to a First-Tier Tribunal (or Leasehold Valuation Tribunal in Wales).
-Freeholders do not have an equivalent statutory right.
+Freeholders do not currently have an equivalent statutory right.

 In the July 2017 consultation paper, Tackling unfair practices in the leasehold market (PDF 261 KB), the Government said: